chainloaded/chainloaded/README.md

 ### Offensive security
 -🟢 Participating in various Capture-The-Flag (CTF) programs such as HackTheBox
 -🟢 Performing web hacking in simulated environments
--🟢 Building Red Team offensive software for the Windows OS
+-🟢 Building Red Team offensive software for Windows
 -🟢 Implementing multiple proof-of-concepts for kernel mode rootkits and UEFI based bootkits
 -🟢 Low-level exploit development

 ### Reverse Engineering
--🟢 Reverse engineering x86-based binaries and systems using tools such as IDA and Binary Ninja
+-🟢 Reverse engineering x86 based binaries and systems using tools such as IDA and Binary Ninja
 -🟢 Dynamic reverse engineering using the IDA Debugger, x64dbg, and WinDBG
--🟢 Reverse engineering the internal processes of the Windows OS in both user mode and kernel mode
+-🟢 Reverse engineering internal processes and modules of the Windows OS
 -🟢 Reverse engineering the Windows boot process and its various boot applications

 ### Research